sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_2.md

 2. Why is this paper **important**?

 Other prior works had shown that code inspections are an effective method to identify defects.
 With code reviews it is possible to detect defects at an early stage in the development process and this furthermore reduces defects that may occur later on because of earlier defects.
 The knowledge about the relationship between software quality and  review coverage/ participation will give the developers a better understanding about modern code review techniques and what elements of a code review process should not be omitted to receive good results.
-This may also encourage project managers to invest more in code review to achieve better code quality.
+This may also encourage project managers to invest more in code reviewing to achieve better code quality.

 3. What is the **methodology** used to answer the research question(s) or reach the goal?

 The authors have done a case study to answer their research questions.
 The case study was performed on large, successful and rapidly-evolving open source systems with globally distributed development teams.
-The authors defined two restrictions for the systems they wanted to study: 1. the systems had to have a large number reviewed integrated patches.
-2. the code review process had to be traceable.
+The authors defined two restrictions for the systems they wanted to study: 1.
+The systems had to have a large number reviewed integrated patches.
+2. The code review process had to be traceable.
 They focused on Qt, VTK and ITK systems, which are all using the Gerrit code review tool and do not violate the restrictions.

 They extracted the review data from the Gerrit review database, got the Gerrit change Ids form the VCS commits and calculated the version control metrics.
 For the calculation, they took VCS commit messages and searched for defect identifiers.
 They used multiple metrics (product metrics, process metrics and human factors) to measure their data.